Up to 50% off sofas & mattresses — limited‑time deals.

 • Built-in storage keeps bedding and clutter out of sight

-• Fast sofa-to-bed conversion for real-world hosting
+• Fast sofa-to-bed conversion works well for real-world hosting

 • Strong value when you want function over luxury finishes